What they mean, and what you need to change.

 Privacy Shortcuts

-Privacy Checkup: This will walk you through most of your current settings, and also include security, app access, and advertising settings along the way.
+Privacy Checkup: This walks you through most of your current settings and also includes security, app access, and advertising settings.

-Manage your profile: make changes about what information is displayed in your profile.
+Manage your profile: change what information is displayed in your profile.

 Learn more with Privacy Basics: more in-depth information about how to manage your privacy on Facebook.